TarasZhere/AmicaBet/README.md

 #### 1. Pick the bet

-Bet on anything - football match, election, the weather, or **whatever you can think of**.
+Bet on anything - a football match, election, the weather, or **whatever you can think of**.

 #### 2. Pick your friends